helix-foundation/currency/contracts/governance/README.md

 Emitted on successful submission of a new proposal.

-###### VotingStarted
-Attributes:
-  - `contractAddress` (address) - the address of the proposal being voted on

-Emitted once a proposal has reached sufficient support and voting has been started.

 ###### ProposalSupported
 Attributes:
   - `supporter` (address) - the address that supported the proposal